LDLDL/cfddns/readme.en.md

 In the onetime mode, default it won't log to file.
 You can use --log filename parameter to write it to the specific file.

+For example, crontab can use this configuration

+`*/10 * * * * /usr/local/bin/python3 /home/user/cfddns/cfddns.py --onetime --conf /home/user/cfddns/conf.json`

+This means check ip address per 10 minutes and report address if address has been changed.

 #### The auto-start on boot of Windows user

 1. copy the ddns.vbs,run.bat which on the install_systemd_service folder. then edit the actually path on the ddns.vbs and run.bat.
 This example is C:\cfddns